 There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
 The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.

-Prior Authorization is required for Inpatient Mental Health Care.
-In-network providers are responsible to obtain prior authorization.
 You pay the following copay for Medicare-covered inpatient mental health care each time you are admitted to a facility.

 You pay a \$0 copay per day for lifetime reserve days.